lvgl/lvgl/docs/details/integration/framework/tasmota-berry.rst

 - Fast prototyping GUI.
 - Shortening the cycle of changing and fine-tuning the GUI.
-- Modelling the GUI in a more abstract way by defining reusable composite objects, taking advantage of Berry's language features such as Inheritance, Closures, Exception Handling…
+- Modelling the GUI in a more abstract way by defining reusable composite Widgets, taking advantage of Berry's language features such as Inheritance, Closures, Exception Handling…
 - Make LVGL accessible to a larger audience.
 No need to know C to create a nice GUI on an embedded system.